-When the jellyfish Aequorea victoriais poked or jostled, spots on its rim light up like an emerald necklace.
+When the jellyfish Aequorea victoriais is poked or jostled, spots on its rim light up like an emerald necklace.
 Its mysterious glow is both bioluminescent and fluorescent.
 Inside its miniature light organs, a chemical reaction makes blue light, and a fluorescent molecule turns the blue light to green.

 The jellyfish is best known for its fluorescent molecule—the green fluorescent protein, or GFP.
 By inserting the genes for GFP into other organisms, scientists have turned it into a useful biological tool.
 Under blue light, it fluoresces brightly, letting researchers track what is happening inside living tissues and cells.